andydavies/netlify-build-plugin-speedcurve/README.md

 netlify build --dry
 ```

-If you see `Plugin netlify-build-plugin-speedcurve netlify-build-plugin-speedcurve` attached to the `finally` lifecycle, you should be all set!
+If you see `Plugin netlify-build-plugin-speedcurve netlify-build-plugin-speedcurve` attached to the `onSuccess` lifecycle, you should be all set!
 Deploy knowing that you're tracking each change in SpeedCurve for analysis.